 These experiential and engaging workshops, whether you are a beginner or experienced meditator, are an opportunity to learn about mindfulness and stress-reduction skills, deepen your practice, and to cultivate compassion and attunement.

-Preview night for Mindfulness-Based Stress Reduction and Mindfulness-Based Cognitive Therapy: An orientation for anyone interested in transforming their relationship to stress.
+Program Preview for Mindfulness-Based Stress Reduction and Mindfulness-Based Cognitive Therapy: An orientation for anyone interested in transforming their relationship to stress.

 Workshop - Mindfulness for Parents and Teens: Attunement and Positive Communication